 Defense wins championships.
 It’s a saying as old as hockey itself, but there is truth to this wisdom.
 A stout defense that can both limit the opponent’s scoring chances while placing additional pressure on them in the offensive zone can turn the tide of a game and a playoff series.
 When a defense is playing near perfection, it also helps ease some of the burdens on both the goaltender and forwards, allowing them to play their best.

-Honorable Mention: Tampa Bay Lightning
+Number 4: Tampa Bay Lightning

-Number 2: Los Angeles Kings
+Number 3: Los Angeles Kings